 Our research activities can be broadly classified into the following three areas:

-- Asset Information Management.
+3. Asset Information Management.
 This area deals with effective management and use of asset information.
-Examples of activities in this area include the development of a structured approach to design a sensor strategy, understanding the role of standards such as BIM in asset management, developing techniques to exploit emerging trends such as Internet of Things, Big Data and Predictive Analytics to improve asset value.
+Examples of activities in this area include the development of a structured approach to design a sensor strategy, understanding the role of paradigms such as BIM in asset management, developing techniques to exploit emerging trends such as Internet of Things, Big Data and Predictive Analytics to improve asset value.

 Group head: Dr Ajith Kumar Parlikad